 - And TONS of more important kindergarten skills

 With this Low Prep Kindergarten Math and Literacy Centers Year Long Bundle, you and your students have access to fun and interactive activities all year long.
-I love how easy these low prep centers are to set up and store.
-By using photo boxes, plastic baggies, bins, and zipper pouches I can quickly store and find all of the laminated resources and manipulatives students will need.
+You will love how easy these low prep centers are to set up and store.
+By using photo boxes, plastic baggies, bins, and zipper pouches, you can quickly store and find all of the laminated resources and manipulatives students will need for center time.

-An extra added bonus is I organize these no prep centers by months or seasons of the year.
-That way, I can easily pull out the center activities I need each month during the school year.
+The best part is that this resource is organized by month or season of the year.
+This way, you can easily pull out the center activities needed each month during the school year.

 Incorporating Technology in Centers